hashicorp/nomad-autoscaler/README.md

 ## Requirements

-The autoscaler relies on Nomad APIs that were introduced in Nomad 0.11-beta1, some of which were changed throughout the beta.
+The autoscaler relies on Nomad APIs that were introduced in Nomad 0.11-beta1, some of which have been changed throughout the beta.
 The compability requirements are as follows:

 | Autoscaler Version  | Nomad Version |